opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Once the animation is completed you can renumber the whole sequence according to the Xsheet/Timeline frame numbering.

-.. note:: The level type will be the one defined in Preferences  →  Drawing as **Default Level Type**.
+.. note:: The level type will be the one defined in Preferences...  →  Drawing as **Default Level Type**.

 .. tip:: **To create a new animation level**